-Even if you didn’t owe money this past tax season it’s more important than ever to plan for next tax season now.
-The idea of tax planning isn’t anything new, but with so many changes under the new tax reform law, we wanted to break down the five reasons to start planning and the moves you can make now to help you save money on your taxes when you file next year.
+Even if you didn’t owe money this past tax season, it’s more important than ever to get ready for the upcoming tax season now.
+With so many changes under the new tax reform law, we wanted to break down five big changes and the moves you can make now to help you save money when you file your 2019 taxes (the ones you file in 2020).

 Elimination of personal and dependent exemptions.
-Under the new tax law the personal and dependent exemptions of $4,050 were eliminated.
-If you are married and have a few kids, the elimination of your personal and dependent exemptions can mean a big reduction in the number of write-offs you once had.
+Under tax reform, the personal and dependent exemption was eliminated.
+If you are married and have a few kids, the elimination of your personal and dependent exemptions can mean a reduction in the number of write-offs you once had.

 Increase in the Child Tax Credit.
-Although you’re no longer able to take the dependent deduction, the new tax reform law increased the Child Tax Credit from $1,000 to $2,000 per child.
+Although you’re no longer able to take the dependent deduction, under tax reform, the Child Tax Credit increased from $1,000 to $2,000 per child.
 The law also adds a new, non-refundable credit of $500 called the Other Dependent Credit (OCD) for dependents other than children.
-Finally, it raises the income threshold at which these benefits phase out from $110,000 for a married couple to $400,000, which means more people will be eligible for the credit.
+Finally, it raises the income threshold at which these benefits phase out from $110,000 for a married couple to $400,000, which means more people will be eligible for the tax credit.
 Because the Child Tax Credit is for kids under 17, if your not so little one celebrated their seventeenth birthday this year, you may see a change in your taxes, since you can no longer take the Child Tax Credit for your 17-year-old.
 You can, however, take advantage of the new Other Dependent Credit of $500 if your child is 17 or older.

-If you are considering purchasing a new home this year, one thing to keep in mind is the law also caps the amount of mortgage indebtedness on new home purchases on which interest can be deducted at $750,000 down from $1,000,000 in current law if you already own a home.
+If you are considering purchasing a new home this year, one thing to keep in mind is the law also caps the amount of mortgage indebtedness on new home purchases on which interest can be deducted at $750,000, down from $1,000,000 for homes purchased prior to December 15, 2017.
 If you are trying to make a decision between purchasing in a high property state like California or a state with lower property prices, knowing about these changes could help you with your decision.

 Elimination of tax deductions.
-The new tax reform law eliminated several popular tax breaks starting in tax year 2018 (the one you file in 2019) like miscellaneous itemized deductions.
+Tax reform eliminated several popular tax breaks like miscellaneous itemized deductions.
 This includes deductions such as job search expenses, unreimbursed work expenses, investment expenses and tax preparation fees, exceeding 2% of adjusted gross income as well as the elimination of moving expenses unless you are active-duty military.

 Adjust your withholding allowances.
 One of the best things you can do is to use the TurboTax updated W-4 calculator to boost your tax refund — or your take-home pay.

 See where you stand.
 You can also use TurboTax TaxCaster to see how the new tax law impacts you.
-TurboTax TaxCaster will give you a side by side comparison of how the new tax reform law impacts you based on your specific situation.
+TurboTax TaxCaster will give you a side by side comparison of how tax reform impacts you based on your specific situation.